NoelLincoln/first-capstone-project/README.md

 # 📖 AMANNATRUST <a name="about-project"></a>

-**Linc Technologies** is a tech startup which aims to bridge the gap between businesses and end users.
-We focus on speed and reliability in our solutions.
+**Amannatrust** is a non governmental organization which formed with the aim to help needy children get access to education.

 ## 🛠 Built With <a name="built-with"></a>